AlgoMaster Logo

 The Recursive Structure

-The high-level logic is straightforward:
+The high-level logic has five steps:

 1. If the array has 0 or 1 elements, return (base case).